 Sophia Malamud directs the Meaning In Language (MILa) research group within the Brandeis Laboratory for Linguistics and Computation, which investigates the contributions of linguistic structure, cultural convention, and inference to the ultimate use of utterances.

 Dubinina, Irina Y. & Sophia A. Malamud (forthcoming in 2017) Emergent communicative norm in a contact language: indirect requests in Heritage Russian.
 Linguistics - an Interdisciplinary Journal of the Language Sciences.
 55(1).

-The present paper contributes to the study of speech act pragmatics, language contact, bilingualism, and heritage languages by bringing attention to the pragmatics of a contact language, heritage Russian (HR).
+Abstract: The present paper contributes to the study of speech act pragmatics, language contact, bilingualism, and heritage languages by bringing attention to the pragmatics of a contact language, heritage Russian (HR).
 The main goal of the current study is to create a baseline for the pragmatic competence of speakers with incomplete acquisition of L1, which characterizes language contact in immigrant populations.
 We focus on communicative strategies and the choice of linguistic forms in requests made by heritage speakers of Russian, native speakers of full Russian, and native speakers of American English.
 The specific research questions explored in this study are: Is the linguistic variable – the form of polite requests – correlated with the population (speakers of HR vs. speakers of full Russian)?
 How do the differences play out?
 Do HR speakers have their own communicative norms?
 If yes, did these new norms develop under the influence of English or as a result of language-internal restructuring?

 We report that HR exhibits evidence of developing its own conventions for expressing polite requests which differ from the corresponding conventions in full Russian.
 These emergent communicative norms in HR seem to be partially influenced by English, but may also involve language-internal change.